joeyday/joeyday.com/_posts/2022/2022-01-06-of-code-and-poetry.md

 }
 {% endhighlight %}

-Assuming he had found it on Stack Overflow or some such, I told him it looked pretty good to me.
+Assuming he'd found it on Stack Overflow or some such, I told him it looked pretty good to me.
 Regular expressions are a clever way to solve the problem and the names of the function and variables are all nicely verbose and self-documenting.
 I was honestly a bit shook when he sprung the twist on me that it'd been written by an artificial intelligence.

 ## Getting to know you